 Vegetable glycerin is a natural preservative and Vitamin E oil acts as a preservative in waterless DIY products, such as this one.
 Some essential oils also have antimicrobial properties, such as peppermint, tea tree, lavender and lemon.

-The ingredient in this recipe that determines the thickness is the vegetable glycerin.
+The ingredient in this recipe that determines the thickness is vegetable glycerin.
 The amount that I put in creates quite a thin mixture.
 If you prefer it thicker and closer to a lip gloss consistency, you can use up to 1 teaspoon of vegetable glycerin.
 You may try to add more, however, your final product may become too thick to easily run through the roller ball applicator.

 Variations of DIY Lip Oil